RezwanM/Speech-emotion-recognition-using-RNN/Step_1/README.md

 | Total Actors | 24 |
 | Age | 21 to 33 years |

-Please download the 'Audio_Speech_Actors_01-24.zip' file (208.5 MB) from this link https://zenodo.org/record/1188976#.YJ3tsKhKjIU and extract the zipped file anywhere on your machine.
+Please download the 'Audio_Speech_Actors_01-24.zip' file (208.5 MB) from this link https://zenodo.org/record/1188976#.YJ3tsKhKjIU and extract the zipped file inside a new directory, naming it "RAVDESS", in a disk in your machine which has at least 600 MB of space available.